DigiTransGlasgow/LittleData/README.md

 # Little Data in the Arts and Humanities
 ## AHRC Digital Transformations Theme

-{% for article in site.contributions%}
+{% for article in site.contributions %}

 {{article.title}}